beastrc/learn-web3_dapp/markdown/polygon/QUERY_CHAIN.md

 **What happened in the code above?**

+- The `networkName` awaits `provider.getNetwork` because it returns a Promise, and then we will return the name property of the response object.
 - We can get the `chainId` as a property of `provider.network`.
 - `blockHeight` can be taken directly from the returned value of `getBlockNumber`
 - `gasPriceAsGwei` gets the current gas price and then formats the value into a human-friendly number with the ethers utility function `formatUnits`.